Page Contents

 - And even after one month, the landlord did not begin the repair work

-- the repair work is not done as needed
+- The repair work is not done as needed

 - The landlord didn’t provide possession to the tenant even after the completion of the repair work.